agsb/forth-and-hash/README.md

 By use a 32-byte hash instead of strings, find of a word, and code, could be done just one comparation of hashes.

 The header changes to: link, hash.
-Also could have a pointer to the string of words elsewhere.
+Also could have a pointer to the original string elsewhere.

 ## Collisions